wdm0006/elote/README.md

 5. Submit a pull request

 For major changes, please open an issue first to discuss what you'd like to change.

+## Blog Posts

+Here are some blog posts about Elote:

+- [Elote: A Python Package for Rating Systems](https://mcginniscommawill.com/posts/2017-12-06-elote-python-package-rating-systems/) - Introduction to the library
+- [Using Cursor for Library Maintenance](https://mcginniscommawill.com/posts/2025-03-09-cursor-for-library-maintenance/#how-cursor-helps-with-maintenance) - How Cursor helps maintain Elote
+- [Year's End: Looking Back at 2017](https://mcginniscommawill.com/posts/2017-12-28-years-end-looking-back-2017/) - Reflections including Elote development

 ## References